c3budiman/NextJsBoiler/README.md

 - environment variables
 - UI testing (React and css)
 - unit test for api routes (/api)
+- Mongoose and Mongodb Integration (i prefer mongoose, but you can use mongodb too.)
 - Mysql Integration
 - integrating to session (redis)
 - integrating to elastic-search for maintenance and logging api activity and response time (custom-server-node)
 - integrating linter

 What my next goal for this boiler template?
-- integrating to database (mongo/firebase)
+- integrating firebase
-- adding example of crud data.
+- adding example of crud data in frontend.
 - adding example of ssg and ssr.